brentReno/30dayChallenge_learn_react/readme.md

 Taking a break from reactprogram.
 Tunning through the react course on codeschool.
 Trying to get a better grasp on the basics, before procceding.

 10-19
 Finished two more sections of Code School's git hub.
 One more, and back to reactprogram.
 Gaining a clearer understanding of React.

+10-21
+Brushed up on es2015.
+Wasn't to familiar with it.
+Helpful in learning React syntax.
+Should have done this first.

 Things to remember
 -------------------